 For more details about our Equitable Tuition Program, watch this recording of the fall open house’s Virtual Equitable Tuition and Merit Scholarship Session.
-In this presentation, Equitable Tuition Specialist Sarah Edwards and Director of Enrollment Kathleen Rutty-Fey walk through all of the resources available to help make a Derryfield education accessible.
+In this presentation, Equitable Tuition Specialist Sarah Edwards and Director of Enrollment and External Affairs Kathleen Rutty-Fey walk through all of the resources available to help make a Derryfield education accessible.
 You will learn about not only need-based equitable tuition and Scholars’ programs but also non-need-based merit scholarships.

 Equitable Tuition Overview

 Every family contributes to the cost of tuition, thereby supporting the community to the extent each family’s unique financial profile permits.
 The Derryfield community includes families who can afford tuition at the top of the range and whose philanthropic generosity provides a vital component of annual operating expenses.
 There are also families who manage to pay tuition at the highest level only by making a substantial sacrifice, those who are able to afford only minimal tuition, and many in between!